donaldliu1/donaldliu1/README.md

 Hello!
 I am currently studying at School of Code learning a plethora of different languages and software, looking to challenge myself, I've made several passion projects to help me learn along the way!
 Have a look 😊

-🔭 I’m currently working on my personal website!
+🔭 I’m currently working on creating handover documentation for our deployed and finished project!

 🌱 I’m currently learning Tailwind